Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Computational Framework

 As presented in Algorithm~\ref{algo:CD}, at each step, cyclic CD optimizes the objective with respect to one coordinate (with other variables remaining fixed).
 We cycle through all coordinates according to a fixed ordering of the indices.
 In Algorithm~\ref{algo:CD}, $\bm E_{ij}\in\R^{p\times p}$ denotes a standard basis matrix where the $(i,j)$-th entry is one, and others are zero.

-Algorithm~\ref{algo:CD} differs from earlier work on CD for $\ell_0$-penalized regression problems~\citep{hazimeh2020fast,hazimeh2020sparse}: (a)~here we are dealing with a sparse symmetric matrix in~\eqref{eqn:unified}.
+Algorithm~\ref{algo:CD} differs from earlier work on CD for $\ell_0$-penalized regression problems~\citep{hazimeh2020fast,hazimeh2020sparse}: (a)~In problem~\eqref{eqn:unified}, the optimization variable is a sparse symmetric matrix.
 The CD algorithm needs to handle the diagonal and (symmetric) off-diagonal entries differently, as shown in lines 3 and 6 in Algorithm~\ref{algo:CD}; (b) Even when $h_{ij}$'s are convex, the convergence guarantee of Algorithm~\ref{algo:CD} is unknown to our knowledge.
-The sparse regression problem considered in \citet{hazimeh2020sparse} is convex, smooth and component-wise strongly convex.
-However, the pseudo-likelihood framework in \eqref{eqn:unified} has additional logarithmic and quadratic-over-linear terms, which make the objective neither smooth nor component-wise strongly convex.
+The convex node relaxation problem considered in \citet{hazimeh2020sparse} is a special case of~\eqref{eqn:unified}--- the problem in~\eqref{eqn:unified} has additional logarithmic and quadratic-over-linear terms.
 Later in Section~\ref{subsec:relaxation-solving}, we will provide a convergence guarantee for Algorithm~\ref{algo:CD} for the root/node relaxation subproblems~\eqref{eqn:relaxation}.

 \customparagraph{Coordinate updates} The coordinate updates in lines 3 and 6 of Algorithm~\ref{algo:CD} can be performed analytically.
 For any $i<j$ and $h_{ij}$, the update in line 3 of Algorithm~\ref{algo:CD} is given by\footnote{In both updates \eqref{eqn:offdiag-update} and \eqref{eqn:diag-update}, we use the superscript `$+$' to distinguish the entries before and after the coordinate update.
 To be more specific, the symbols $\hat\theta_{ij}$ and $\hat\theta_{ii}$ in $a_{ij},b_{ij},\bm r_i$ and $\bm e_i$ are the values before the update, while $\hat\theta_{ij}^+$ and $\hat\theta_{ii}^+$ are the ones after the update.}